opensistemas-hub/osbrain/docs/source/introduction.rst

 #. osBrain uses `pickle <https://docs.python.org/library/pickle.html>`_ for
    serialization, which means that the system performance depends on this package.
-#. ØMQ sockets use TCP by default.
+#. ØMQ transport is TCP by default.
 The network may have a great impact on
    performance.